Date(s) - 12/08/2018

 - The practice of drafting behind cyclists is illegal.

-- The Edmonton Police Service will control traffic and monitor safety at all major intersections.
+- The City of Calgary Police Service will control traffic and monitor safety at all major intersections.

 - Course Marshals will direct competitors and assist with traffic control.